Eric Mc Farland

 Heidi Mc Farland

-Meets the needs of three different groups of students.
+The Program meets the needs of three different groups of students.
 The typical career-oriented college student, the professional wishing a career change and the established park professional.
+The latter enroll in our Program courses to enhance their skills, obtain in-service training and comply with changing professional standards.

 Each group is able to find the path suitable to meet their needs.
-In addition to our full academic and field program we provide in-service training that includes: Four-wheel drive operations and safety, Power winch operations, Ranger operations and legal updates, Technical rescue, GIS, GPS, Remote Sensing, Wildland Fire Suppression, Emergency Medical Response and Emergency Management.
+In addition to our full academic and field program we provide in-service training that includes: four-wheel drive operations and safety, power winch operations, ranger operations and legal updates, low and high angle technical rescue, GIS, remote sensing, wildland fire suppression, emergency medical response, wilderness first responder, and wilderness navigation.

 Public land managers recognize the West Valley College Park Management Program as being one of the few outstanding programs that produce quality graduates in the field of Park Management.
 Faculty are continually rewarded with letters and phone calls from park managers who hire Park Management students and alumni for seasonal and full-time positions.